What are the issues for those in employment?

 Throughout proceedings, it is important to keep in close communication with your manager, the occupational health department and, if there is one, the Human Resources (HR) department.
 If a change to your role is not possible or if you continue to experience problems you may need to consider reducing your hours or, in some cases, changing your job or retiring.

 If there are problems between you and your line manager in having your needs understood, your HR department should be able to help.
 In some cases, involving a trade union representative may be necessary, for instance, if your employer is expecting you to carry out tasks which you feel are unreasonable given your level of pain, disability or risk of fracture.
 A trade union can be a useful resource for information, guidance and support.

 Guidance for employers

-What adaptations should I make at work to avoid fractures or further fractures?
+What adaptations should I make at work to avoid fractures?

-These jobs will often involve ‘loaded lifting’ type of movements (bending and lifting) which may increase the risk of compression fractures in the spine.
+These jobs will often involve ‘loaded lifting’ types of movement (bending and lifting), which may increase the risk of compression fractures in the spine.

 You and your line manager, together with your HR department, will need to discuss your worries, needs and preferences as well as how your employer might be able to help, taking into account employment law legislation.

 Adaptations that may be helpful include: